masc-ucsc/docs/docs/pyrope/04-variables.md

 ```

-A closed range can be converted to a single integer or to a tuple.
+A closed range can be converted to a single integer or a tuple.
 A range
-encoded as an integer is a set of the one hot encodings.
+encoded as an integer is a set of one-hot encodings.
 As such, there is no
 order, but in Pyrope, ranges always have the order from smallest to largest.
 The `by expr` can be added to indicate a step or step function.
 This is only
-possible when both begin and end of range are fully specified.
+possible when both begin and end of the range are fully specified.

 ```